-Ch: Our next item under New Business is what instructions to give the delegates to the GA.
+Ch: Our next item under New Business is what instructions to give the delegates.
 Do we have a motion?

-A: We should advise them to think of our college, exclusively.
+A: We should advise them to think of our district, exclusively.

-B: No, we should tell them to think of all community college students in California.
+B: No, we should tell them to think of all special districts in California.